Linguistics M.A.

 Master's Thesis

-Students in the master’s program complete a master’s thesis in linguistics.
+Students in the master’s program complete a master’s thesis in accordance with the thesis capstone (Plan I) curriculum.
 This thesis often grows out of a promising term paper written by the student, and is read by a committee composed of three faculty members in linguistics.
 Preparation for research projects should begin far in advance.
 In general, a good goal for those working on their M.A. thesis is to approach a possible thesis chair by the end of their first academic year.

 Applying for Graduation